 Over the last 20 years, a war of ugliest kind has been fought in Somalia, and Africa’s paradise was shattered by its people.
 Today, the country is regarded as the world’s number one failed state.
 So are the people.
 Because they lose the wisdom to bring their state’s pieces together and stand their feet again.
 Rather Somalis have many axes to grind amid the worsening humanitarian crisis.
-The truth be told, the world can no longer withstand our burden and it is up to us to devise solutions or take cover somewhere else.
+The truth be told, the world can no longer withstand this man-made burden and it is up Somalis to devise solutions.

 Falling apart at the seams

 Since the dissolution of the Somali state, more than a million people died as a result of war, food crisis and diseases.
 Over three million people have fled the country and turned out to be refugees outside Somalia.
 Nowadays, the number of children and mothers suffering from acute malnutrition and famine is reportedly increasing at high speed.

 As there is no central authority as yet that restores a total peace and rule of law, Somali tribal disunity would further continue inviting global War on Terror to their home, as terrorist like Alshabab who claim ‘they fight Jihad and serve the interests of people‘ would find an opportunity to benefit the status quo.
 Yet the terrorists would slaughter the defenceless, famine-stricken and war-ravaged Somali people every day.

 Although all the problems are too broad to address at once, yet the dream for a prosperous Somalia is hanged by a thread.
 This is owing to the fact that Somalis prefer clan ideologies and pursue personal interests over the public cause.
 There is nothing like a shared goal or unified aspiration at the moment.
 God knows when the lawlessness and instability would come to an end, but I believe, the pain is now hurting every Somali.
 The chaotic situation would no more loss momentum but rather would swallow up more innocent lives as long as Somalis deepen their divide.